HI, FRB, what's your z: The first FRB host galaxy redshift from radio observations: Discussion

 We briefly consider different applications from using the 21-cm \HI\ transition for determining redshifts for FRB host galaxies.
 Potentially 10s to 100s of FRBs a year will be found through the Galactic plane.
 The host galaxies of these FRBs are both useful for specific scientific goals, and difficult to obtain via optical spectroscopy.
 The first application of low Galactic latitude FRBs, specifically those originating in nearby galaxies, is to assist in characterising the Milky Way disk and halo DM models.
 Nearby FRBs have the twin benefit that the hosts can most easily be identified in \HI\ emission, while the uncertainty in the minimum non-Milky Way contribution can be very small for low-DM bursts.
 Currently, halo models are uncertain - the DM contributed by Milky Way halo DM$_{\rm halo}$ has been estimated to range 10--80~pc\,cm$^{-3}$ \citep{Prochaska2019,Keating2020}, and is often simply assumed to be 50~pc\,cm$^{-3}$ \cite[e.g.][]{James2022a}.
 For FRB\,20230718A, with DM$_{\rm EG}$ ranging between $\sim$26--83~pc\,cm$^{-3}$, and assuming 10~pc\,cm$^{-3}$ per 0.01 in redshift (as done in \cite{James2022a} for the Macquart relation), DM$_{\rm cosmic}$ would be $\sim$35.7~pc\,cm$^{-3}$, placing an upper limit of both DM$_{\rm host}$ and DM$_{\rm halo}$ combined of $\sim$47.3~pc\,cm$^{-3}$.
 Even assuming the lower end for DM$_{\rm halo}$ would leave a fairly modest amount of DM contributed by the FRB host galaxy.

-Another application is using the distances derived from \HI\ measurements for FRB hosts to help determine the distances of scattering screens to the FRB source \citep{Sammons2023}, given that Galactic scintillation can be assumed to be a dominating effect \cite[e.g.][]{Chawla2022}.
+Another application is using the distances derived from \HI\ measurements for FRB hosts to help determine the distances of scattering screens to the FRB source \citep{Sammons2023}, given that Galactic scintillation can be assumed to be a dominating effect \cite[e.g.][]{Chawla2022}. \cite{Sammons2023} determined constraints for the distances of scattering screens of a few CRAFT FRBs, through analysis of high-time resolution datasets available through CELEBI \citep{Scott2023}.
+Redshift measurements for such FRB host galaxies through the \HI\ line hence can help further constrain or rule out such models on the scattering screen distances (see e.g. equation 3 of \cite{Sammons2023}).
 This in turn can aid model comparison for FRB progenitors and their immediate environments, alongside disentangling estimations of both DM$_{\rm host}$ and DM$_{\rm cosmic}$ \citep{Ocker2022}.